SK-SCMLab/Data-visualization-Process-stability-studies_Excel/README.md

 - Microsoft Excel 2016 or later
 - Basic understanding of OTIF, Six Sigma fundamentals, Manufacturing operations

-*You can't improve what you don't measure - and you can't manage what you don't control*
+*"You can't improve what you don't measure - and you can't manage what you don't control"*